COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Experimental Setup

 \subsection{Datasets}

-Six vessel segmentation datasets are used for evaluation in this study, including three CT datasets and three MRI datasets: \begin{itemize} \item \textbf{KiPA}: The dataset is sourced from "the Kidney Parsing Challenge 2022" \cite{HE2021102055, he2020dense}.
+Six vessel segmentation datasets are used for evaluation in this study, including three CT datasets and three MRI datasets: \begin{itemize} \item \textbf{KiPA}: The dataset is sourced from "the Kidney Parsing Challenge 2022" \cite{HE2021102055}.
 The goal is to segment renal vein structures from CT images.
 Renal vein structures contain only a small number of tracers, usually exhibiting low contrast.
-A total of 70 cases are used in this study. \item \textbf{ASOCA}: This dataset originates from the "Automated Segmentation Of Coronary Arteries" challenge \cite{gharleghi2022computed}.
+A total of 70 cases are used in this study.
+The image sizes range from $(116, 116, 155)$ to $(179, 179, 280)$.
+56 cases are used for training, and 14 cases are used for testing. \item \textbf{ASOCA}: This dataset originates from the "Automated Segmentation Of Coronary Arteries" challenge \cite{gharleghi2022computed}.
 The objective is to segment coronary arteries from cardiac computed tomography angiography images.
-The dataset includes 40 cases, with 20 from healthy patients and 20 from patients diagnosed with coronary artery disease. \item \textbf{PARSE}: This dataset is from the "Pulmonary Artery Segmentation Challenge 2022", targeting the segmentation of pulmonary artery structures from CT images with high accuracy \cite{luo2023efficient}.
-A total of 100 publicly accessible cases are used in this study. \item \textbf{TubeTK}: This dataset includes 42 TOF-MRA images from healthy patients \footnote{\url{https://public.kitware.com/Wiki/TubeTK/Data}}, with the goal of segmenting cerebrovascular structures.
-The annotation mask is sourced from \cite{shi2023benefit}. \item \textbf{BreastMRI}: The whole dataset originates from \cite{saha2018machine}, and the study \cite{lew2024publicly} provides 100 cases of manually annotated masks.
+The dataset includes 40 cases, with 20 from healthy patients and 20 from patients diagnosed with coronary artery disease.
+The Image sizes range from $(512, 512, 168)$ to $(512, 512, 224)$.
+32 cases are used for training, and 8 cases are used for testing. \item \textbf{PARSE}: This dataset is from the "Pulmonary Artery Segmentation Challenge 2022", targeting the segmentation of pulmonary artery structures from CT images with high accuracy \cite{luo2023efficient}.
+A total of 100 publicly accessible cases are used in this study.
+The image sizes range from $(512, 512, 228)$ to $(512, 512, 390)$.
+80 cases are used for training, and 20 cases are used for testing. \item \textbf{TubeTK}: This dataset includes 42 TOF-MRA images from healthy patients \footnote{\url{https://public.kitware.com/Wiki/TubeTK/Data}}, with the goal of segmenting cerebrovascular structures.
+The annotation mask is sourced from \cite{shi2023benefit}.
+All images in this dataset have a consistent size of $(448, 448, 128)$.
+33 cases are used for training, and 9 cases are used for testing. \item \textbf{BreastMRI}: This dataset comes from \cite{lew2024publicly} with 100 cases.
 The objective is to segment blood vessels within the breast, with images acquired using a 1.5 T or 3.0 T scanner.
-Three cases are excluded from this study due to mismatched shapes between the image and mask. \item \textbf{IXI}: The image data are sourced from the IXI dataset \footnote{\url{http://brain-development.org/}}, aiming to segment cerebrovascular structures from MRA images.
-This dataset comprises 570 cases, with manually annotated masks provided in this study. \end{itemize}
+Three cases are excluded from this study due to mismatched shapes between the image and the mask.
+The Image sizes range from $(320, 320, 144)$ to $(512, 512, 200)$.
+80 cases are used for training, and 17 cases are used for testing. \item \textbf{IXI}: The image data are sourced from the IXI dataset \footnote{\url{http://brain-development.org/}}, aiming to segment cerebrovascular structures from MRA images.
+This dataset comprises 570 cases, with manually annotated masks provided in this study \footnote{https://github.com/shigen-StoneRoot/COMMA}.
+The majority of images (497 cases) have a size of $(512, 512, 100)$, while 27 cases have a size of $(1024, 1024, 92)$, and one case is sized $(1024, 1024, 91)$. \end{itemize}